 Distinguished Senior Fellow

-In 2007 he joined with former Majority Leaders George Mitchell, Bob Dole, and Howard Baker to create the Bipartisan Policy Center, an organization dedicated to finding common ground on some of the pressing public policy challenges of our time.
-Daschle serves on the board of the Center for American Progress, the National Democratic Institute, and is a member of the Council of Foreign Relations.
-He also is a member of the Health Policy and Management Executive Council at the Harvard School of Public Health, as well as a member of the Global Policy Advisory Council for the Health Worker Migration Initiative.
+Sen. Daschle joined with former Majority Leaders George Mitchell (D-ME), Bob Dole (R-KS), and Howard Baker (R-TN) in 2007 to create the Bipartisan Policy Center, an organization dedicated to finding common ground on some of the pressing public policy challenges of our time.
+Sen. Daschle serves as chair of the DuPont Advisory Committee on Agriculture Innovation and Productivity and a member of the National Democratic Institute board, the BP Tangguh Independent Advisory Panel, the Council of Foreign Relations, and the Health Policy and Management Executive Council at the Harvard School of Public Health.

-He is married to Linda Hall Daschle and has three children and four grandchildren.
+He is married to Linda Hall Daschle and has three children and five grandchildren.